Skip to content ↓

 Wednesday: Year 3 PE - please come in PE kit.

-Cold weather: Please can you send children into school with gloves and hats to wear during break, lunch and PE Lessons.
+Cold weather: Please can you send children into school with coats to wear during break, lunch and PE Lessons.
 Base layers for sports are appropriate on PE days and ideally would be Navy blue in colour.
 School tracksuit trousers are to be worn in the winter to replace PE shorts.

 Looking further ahead: